shadowdragonns/floofbox/README.md

 # floofbox
-a dropbox like flask script for a nas
+a dropbox like flask script for a linux based nas